 My translation of Chi Zijian’s Last Quarter of the Moon (额尔古纳河右岸) can now be ordered—e-book and hard cover—online.
-Read the opening for free here (click on the cover), the author’s Afterword, an English-language book review roundup, a review en français, or an interview with me in Chinese about translating the novel (中华读书报).
+Read the opening for free here (click on the cover), the author’s Afterword, an English-language book review roundup, a review en français, a rather more critical review in Spanish, or an interview with me in Chinese about translating the novel (中华读书报).

 Narrated in the first person by the aged wife of the last chieftain of an Evenki clan, the Right Bank of the Argun—as it is dubbed in Chinese—is a moving tale of the decline of reindeer-herding nomads in the sparsely populated, richly forested mountains that border on Russia.